-Saudi Arabia, UAE, Bahrain, Egypt cut off relations with Qatar
+Qatar rift: Saudi, UAE, Bahrain, Egypt cut ties

 "We certainly would encourage the parties to sit down together and address these differences.
 And if there is any role that we can play in terms of helping them address those, we think it is important that the GCC remain unified," Tillerson said.

-Tillerson and US Defense Secretary James Mattis are in Sydney for talks with their Australian counterparts.

 The US' biggest concentration of military personnel in the Middle East are located at Qatar's Al Udeid Air Base.
 The sprawling base 20 miles southwest of the Qatari capital of Doha is home to some 11,000 US military personnel.

+Qatar is due to host the 2022 FIFA World Cup, but FIFA declined requests for comment on whether the tournament will be affected.